 - Standards of Conduct

->> No. 4: Know the #1 Transformation You Provide to Fix the #1 Issue
+4. Know The #1 Transformation You Provide To Fix Your Customer's #1 Issue

 BUSINESS TIP TO REMEMBER: